 The Prairie Island Indian Community is a sovereign Indian tribe, and as such has a government structure separate from both the state and federal governments.
 Tribal government gaming has allowed Prairie Island to reinvigorate the traditional Indian custom of sharing, contributing millions of dollars and support to surrounding communities and organizations year after year.
 Learn more

-Rhode Island Commerce Corporation
+Rhode Island Commerce Corporation (Commerce RI)

 Read the latest issue of The CESA Brief